th3w1zard1/stremthru/README.md

 Supports `sqlite` and `postgresql`.

-#### `STREMTHRU_STREMIO_ADDON`

-Comma separated list of Stremio Addon names to enable.
-All available addons are enabled by default.

 #### `STREMTHRU_FEATURE`

-Comma separated list of features to enable.
+Comma separated list of features to enable/disable.

 ## Endpoints